zaneobrien/OBrien_Zane-CSCI-2270-Final-Project/README.md

 Open	issues/bugs
 - The way I had to implement the Bubble sort function seems to be really inefficent.
 - Improve the printHashTable function.
 It is hard to visualize the hashTable the way I did it
-- the bubble sort for years has a bug when there are movies with the same year.
 - maybe add a feature to read movie in from a txt file